-He is currently serving as Assistant Professor in Computer Engineering at the University of Calabria, Italy.
+He is currently serving as Associate Professor of Computer Engineering at the University of Calabria, Italy.

 His research interests are focused on high-level programming methods for Wireless Body Sensor Networks and on the Internet-of-Things.